heyjoakim/elgamal_encryption/README.md

 **2. Mallory intercept Alice’s encrypted message.
 However, you run on a constrained device and are unable to find Bob’s private key.
 Modify Alice’s encrypted message so that when Bob decrypts it, he will get the message ’6000’.**

+--> Disclaimer <--
+This exercise is not supposed to be secure